Skip to main content

 openDialog

-import { openDialog } from "top-layer/dialog";
+import { openDialog } from "top-layer/dialogs/utils";

 Arguments

-import { closeDialog } from "top-layer/dialog";
+import { useUpperLayerData } from "top-layer/upper-layers/hooks";

 Arguments